plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 > ### Remarks

-> Comparision is based on Path.
+> Comparision is based on "Path" respecting case!

 ## IO.IFileSystemEntry
 Abstraction interface for common functionallity of a file and a directory.